Tristan und Isolde: Reactions

-Mark Twain, on a visit to Germany, heard Tristan at Bayreuth and commented: "I know of some, and have heard of many, who could not sleep after it, but cried the night away.
+On a visit to Germany, Mark Twain heard Tristan at Bayreuth and said: "I know of some, and have heard of many, who could not sleep after it, but cried the night away.
 I feel strongly out of place here.
 Sometimes I feel like the one sane person in the community of the mad; sometimes I feel like the one blind man where all others see; the one groping savage in the college of the learned, and always, during service, I feel like a heretic in heaven."

-Clara Schumann wrote that Tristan und Isolde was "the most repugnant thing I have ever seen or heard in all my life".
+Clara Schumann wrote that Tristan was "the most repugnant thing I have ever seen or heard in all my life".

-With the passage of time, Tristan became more favourably regarded.
-In an interview shortly before his death, Giuseppe Verdi said that he "stood in wonder and terror" before Wagner's Tristan.
-In The Perfect Wagnerite, the writer and satirist George Bernard Shaw writes that Tristan was "an astonishingly intense and faithful translation into music of the emotions which accompany the union of a pair of lovers" and described it as "a poem of destruction and death".
-Richard Strauss, initially dismissive of Tristan, claimed that Wagner's music "would kill a cat and would turn rocks into scrambled eggs from fear of [its] hideous discords".
-Later, however, Strauss became part of the Bayreuth coterie and writing to Cosima Wagner in 1892 declared: "I have conducted my first Tristan.
+Tristans stature has since improved.
+In an interview shortly before his death, Giuseppe Verdi said he "stood in wonder and terror" before Tristan.
+In The Perfect Wagnerite, George Bernard Shaw wrote that Tristan is "an astonishingly intense and faithful translation into music of the emotions which accompany the union of a pair of lovers" and called it "a poem of destruction and death".
+Initially dismissive of Tristan, Richard Strauss said that Wagner's music "would kill a cat and would turn rocks into scrambled eggs from fear of [its] hideous discords".
+But Strauss later became part of the Bayreuth coterie and in 1892 wrote to Cosima Wagner: "I have conducted my first Tristan.
 It was the most wonderful day of my life."
-In 1935 he wrote to Joseph Gregor, one of his librettists, that Tristan und Isolde was "the end of all romanticism, as it brings into focus the longing of the entire 19th century."
+In 1935 he wrote to Joseph Gregor, one of his librettists, that Tristan was "the end of all romanticism, as it brings into focus the longing of the entire 19th century."

+Vincent d'Indy wrote that Emmanuel Chabrier wept upon hearing the opening: "I've been waiting for ten years of my life for that A on the 'cellos".
+Debussy parodied the opening in his ragtime-infused piano piece "Golliwog's Cakewalk" (1911), instructing the passage be played 'avec une grande emotion'.
+Maurice Ravel parodied the Love Duet in the Duo miaulé in his opera L'enfant et les sortilèges: Fantaisie lyrique en deux parties (1925), sung by two cats.

-The conductor Bruno Walter heard his first Tristan und Isolde in 1889 as a student:
+The conductor Bruno Walter heard his first Tristan in 1889 as a student: